 Each week of Lent at St. Joseph’s, we will feature an interview with one of our RCIA candidates alongside highlighting what the RCIA is and its importance to our experience of the Church and the Church’s liturgical seasons.
-This week we talk with Jessica.
-BE SURE TO JOIN US THIS SUNDAY AT OUR 11:30 MASS FOR THE RITE OF CALLING CANDIDATES TO LENTEN RENEWAL FOR BRIDGET, COLETTE AND JESSICA.
+This week we talk with Colette.
+YOU ARE INVITED TO JOIN US FOR THE CELEBRATION OF THE FIRST SCRUINTY THIS SATURDAY AT OUR 5PM MASS FOR LAURA AND AT OUR 7PM UNIVERSITY MASS FOR ADRIAN.

 Virtual Children’s Liturgy of the Word over Zoom:

 Each Sunday at 9:30AM we are hosting a Liturgy of the Word for families and children virtually over Zoom.
 If you would like to join us be sure to send an email to Andrew ([email protected]) and he will send you the Zoom information.
 Although a Children’s Liturgy with accompanying children’s readings, it is also a great chance to connect for everyone in our community that hasn’t been able to come back to Church yet.
 So don’t be shy: All Are Welcome.

 Lectio Divina over Zoom each Sunday at 1:30 p.m.

 Lectio Divina is a reflective exercise centered around the reading of scripture.
 We will be meeting virtually over Zoom to reflect on the Sunday’s Gospel and share with each other our insights and what the scriptures are calling us to look at in our lives and where they are leading us.
 Please join us by using the following link: https://us02web.zoom.us/j/2906781332?pwd=VWUvMUtXVlFzUjlSME9velZHRWcrZz09